simple4j/WSClient/README.md

 * ResponseObjectTypeTest

 We strongly believe that the binary and configuration should be physically separate after application deployment.
 The configuration files should be kept a plain file structure for easy manual updates and not be bundled in an archive.
 This gives tremendous flexibility to modify application behaviour just by doing simpler configuration changes.
+Because of the above belief, this project is and will be free of Spring annotations.
+This also removes strong widespread dependency on Spring framework.